IgorBaratta/FEniCSxCourse/README.md

 ## Description

-This repository contains the python scripts to be used in the FEniCSx course to be held at ICMC-USP, São Carlos, SP 30/01-03/02/2023.
+This repository contains the python scripts and jupyter notebooks to be used in the FEniCSx course to be held at ICMC-USP, São Carlos, SP 30/01-03/02/2023.

 To clone the repository: